AI support for MtxVec

 As the first message paste the content of

 Most chat engines will require paid subscription to parse this content.
 Dont pass a http link.
 Copy and paste the file content as a message.
 It may be needed to break this one long message in to smaller pieces for the AI engine to be willing to process its content.
 The http links can have content truncated by the chat engine considerably.
+Uploading data in files sometimes does not work or the AI chat takes only a casual look at its content.

 Supported topics